General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Accelerating Applications

-Fine-tuned \glspl{lm} have shown promise in molecule and materials generation.
-However, their reliance on decoding and \gls{smiles}/\gls{selfies} representations introduces fundamental limitations: degeneracy (multiple valid \gls{smiles} for the same molecule) and difficulty capturing complex structural relationships implicit in textual descriptions.

-\paragraph{Diffusion and Flow Matching} Diffusion and flow-based models operate directly on latent representations, enabling more flexible generation of diverse and novel structures.\autocite{zhu20243m-diffusion} Moreover, emerging hybrid architectures combine the strengths of \glspl{llm} with diffusion and flow matching models to overcome the limitations of each paradigm individually \autocite{sriram2024flowllm}.

-Beyond text-based representations, \modelname{llamole} introduced a multimodal \gls{llm} approach capable of text and graph generation by integrating a base \gls{llm} with graph diffusion transformers and graph neural networks for multi-conditional molecular generation and retrosynthetic planning.
-Specifically they used different trigger (\texttt{<design>} and \texttt{<retro>}) and query (\texttt{<query>}) tokens for switching between them and improved success in synthesis success rates from $5\%$ to $35\%$ . \autocite{liu2024multimodal}
+A representative example is \gls{icma}, which combines retrieval-augmented in-context learning with fine-tuning \autocite{li2025large}.
+This method avoids extensive domain-specific pre-training by retrieving relevant examples to guide the model.
+On standard benchmarks, \gls{icma} nearly doubled baseline performance for tasks like generating molecules from text descriptions (Cap2Mol).
+However, its strong dependence on retrieved examples raises questions about its ability to generalize to entirely novel molecular scaffolds.
+Other fine-tuning approaches have aimed to further improve accuracy on the \enquote{Cap2Mol} task \autocite{li2024molreflect, lin2025property}.

-A unique challenge with crystalline materials is generating a material that possesses both discrete (atom type) and continuous (atomic position and lattice geometry) variables. \textcite{sriram2024flowllm} developed \modelname{FlowLLM} to address this challenge.
-They recognized that the respective strengths of \glspl{llm}, modeling discrete values and conditional prompting, and denoising models, modeling continuous values and equivariances, could be combined to create a hybrid architecture.
-A fine-tuned \gls{llm} is used to learn an effective base distribution of metastable crystals via text-based representations, which is then iteratively refined through \gls{rfm} to optimize atomic coordinates and lattice parameters.\autocite{sriram2024flowllm}
+\paragraph{Diffusion and Flow Matching} Diffusion and flow-based generative models provide a flexible framework for generating diverse structures by operating directly on latent representations \autocite{zhu20243m-diffusion}.
+A more complex challenge involves generating crystalline materials, which require modeling both discrete (atom type) and continuous (atomic position) variables.
+To address this, hybrid architectures like \modelname{FLowLLM} have emerged, combining the strengths of \glspl{llm} and flow matching.
+In this approach, a fine-tuned \gls{llm} learns a base distribution of crystals from text-based representations, which is then refined through rectified flow matching to optimize the atomic structure \autocite{sriram2024flowllm}.

 \paragraph{Reinforcement Learning and Preference Optimization}